ungleich/cdist/docs/src/cdist-manifest.rst

 **objects** to configure on the selected host.
 Cdist expects the initial manifest at **cdist/conf/manifest/init**.

-Within this initial manifest you define, which objects should be created on which host.
+Within this initial manifest you define which objects should be created on which host.
 To distinguish between hosts, you can use the environment variable **__target_host** and/or **__target_hostname** and/or **__target_fqdn**.
 Let's have a look at a simple example::